The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 ![](https://i.imgur.com/vYcJBzZ.jpeg)

 * Get together and heal up, and do the same mechanic but with reversed groups - the players that previously had to do Mark of the Tides will have Tainted Flood, and vice-versa.
+* The water will then recede.
+* Predatory Avarice will occur again, but this time with a Dissociation and a Spoken Cataract or Winged Cataract.
+This leaves one quadrant of the arena safe to do Predatory Avarice's debuffs.
+* The party should stand directly in front of the boss on the safe spot.
+The tank with the debuff should move back left, and the DPS with the debuff should move back right.
+Both players should be as close to the dangerous zone as possible to ensure no players are hit with their debuffs.
+* Afterwards, Dissociation will happen with baited AoEs.
+Players need to stand on a numbered marker.
+Once the AoEs from Sewage Eruption appear under them, everyone should move towards on the safe side as a group to bait these AoEs.
+* Afterwards, spread for Tainted Flood and do Coherence.
+The party should stack in one corner and the main tank should bring the tether to the opposite side.
+The off tank needs to stand in front of the stack.
+* After another dual tank buster and raidwide, the boss will flood the arena with Sewage Deluge for the final time in the fight.

 ### Ability Order